 - Diversify and modernize data collection, storage, infrastructure, and dissemination processes for West Coast fisheries information.
-Provide scientific expertise to improve data collection technologies, products, and services governed by international agreements. - Develop incentive-based approaches for commercial and recreational data collection and reporting to improve our ability to effectively manage stocks. - Enhance the collection of fisheries data by advancing collaborations between the NOAA Fisheries' West Coast Regional Office and science centers; Pacific States Marine Fisheries Commission; and industry and other partners. - Use new and emerging technologies, such as uncrewed and partially autonomous sampling vehicles, eDNA technology, and artificial intelligence/machine learning to expand and modernize data collection methods and sustain ongoing data needs in a cost effective manner.
+Provide scientific expertise to improve data collection technologies, products, and services governed by international agreements. - Develop incentive-based approaches for commercial and recreational data collection and reporting to improve our ability to effectively manage stocks. - Enhance the collection, management, and dissemination of fisheries data by advancing collaborations between the NOAA Fisheries West Coast Regional Office and science centers, Pacific States Marine Fisheries Commission and industry and other partners. - Use new and emerging technologies, such as uncrewed and partially autonomous sampling vehicles, eDNA technology, and artificial intelligence/machine learning to expand and modernize data collection methods and sustain ongoing data needs in a costeffective manner.

-1.5 Ensure equity and accessibility for tribal, indigenous, and underserved communities
+Ensure equity and accessibility for tribal, indigenous, and underserved communities

-- Engage with communities, Tribes, and partners to develop the West Coast EEJ regional implementation plan. - Expand our understanding of indigenous knowledge and traditional natural resource management techniques, in support of reintroducing salmon and steelhead to historical habitats. - Support tribal efforts to assess the feasibility of salmon reintroduction into blocked areas of the upper Columbia Basin.
+- Engage with communities, tribes, and partners to develop the West Coast EEJ regional implementation plan. - Expand our understanding of Indigenous Knowledge and traditional natural resource management techniques, in support of reintroducing salmon and steelhead to historical habitats. - Support tribal efforts to reintroduce salmon into blocked areas of the upper Columbia Basin.